Why Are So Many Folks in North Carolina Injured by Defective Drugs and Products?

 For instance, certain drugs can create long term, subtle and chronic harm to the human body that superficial science can’t pick up on right away.
-Our health authorities may also just lack the funds, scientific savviness and time to figure out which drugs will have which subtle chronic health effects on which population groups.
+Our health authorities may also just lack the funds, scientific savviness, and time to figure out which drugs will have subtle chronic health effects on population groups.

 This means that patients on these drugs are much like guinea pigs.